 Dar Kamal Chaoui – Bhalil Village

-Dar Kamal Chaoui.
-Bhalil is apparently a simple Moroccan village, located on the sunny slopes of hills full of olive orchards and ancient caverns.
-Even though it is overshadowed by Fes’s attraction (one of the most important tourist, cultural, and spiritual centers of Morocco), Bhalil is amazing both by the uniqueness of the troglodyte houses and by the tradition of the 1,000 women who crochet buttons for djellabas (the traditional clothing) right in the middle of the street.
-It is also unique for its production of olive oil, the tradition of baking bread in earth ovens, the local pottery, and the unspoiled wedding customs.
-In this enriched context, within a mix of traditions and customs, the guesthouse Dar Kamal Chaoui is situated in the heart of the old village dating back to the fourth century.
-The house is located on the street that leads from the transit route through the village to the great Mosque of Jamaa-Kbir.
+Bhalil is also unique for its traditions of olive oil production, baking bread in earth ovens, local pottery, and unspoiled wedding customs.
+In this enriched context, Dar Kamal Chaoui guesthouse is situated in the heart of the village dating back to the fourth century.
+The house is located on the street connecting the transit route through the village to the great Mosque Jamaa-Kbir.

 Dar Kamal Chaoui – the House

-Kamal Chaoui’s house was built fifty years ago on the site of a Berber house that originally also embedded some rooms furnished in a cave.
+Fifty years ago, Kamal Chaoui built the house on the site of a Berber old house which initially embedded several rooms refurbished in a cave.
 The ground floor of the new house is built of local stone.
-Robust walls host an ample room for dining and an open kitchen equipped with wooden furniture and an ample room for dining.
-A private room overlooks the street next to the main entrance.
-A wooden staircase climbs to the upper levels.
-A wooden decorative old door sits in the hall of the second floor.
+Robust walls host an ample room for dining and an open kitchen equipped with wooden furniture.
+Next to the main entrance, a private room overlooks the street.
+Then, a solid staircase, made of massive wood, climbs to the upper floors.
+In between floors, a wooden old door decorates a wall.
 The door was bought in a souq (old bazaar) in Fes, and he told me it was brought there from the Southern part of Morocco.
-A small library with books lies now behind this old door.
+Now, a small library with books genuinely fills the space behind it.